KevinWang390/Advent2023/README.md

 # Advent2023
 Solutions for Advent of Code 2023

-Written in C
+Written in C\
-Compiled using gcc on WSL2(Ubuntu)
+Compiled withL\
+  gcc (Ubuntu 9.4.0-1ubuntu1~20.04.2) 9.4.0

 Unless otherwise noted, solutions are for the second part of each day.

+NOTE: solutions are NOT hardened against edge cases and large inputs, nor are they validated by multiple test cases.